-Analysis | The 4 most undersold political stories of 2021
+Analysis | The 5 most undersold political stories of 2021

 To be clear, we’re not just talking about Congress being stuck in gridlock, which has been more or less true for some time.
 What’s less discussed but also important is how things do pass, which is increasingly with less actual debate and without the traditional committee process.

-The Post’s Paul Kane has dug into this, including earlier this month while discussing Democratic efforts to change filibuster rules, which thus far have included no formal debate.
+The Washington Post’s Paul Kane has dug into this, including earlier this month while discussing Democratic efforts to change filibuster rules, which thus far have included no formal debate.
 And that’s no coincidence: According to C-SPAN data, in 2021, the Senate spent just 12.5 percent of its time in session actually debating things.
 That’s down from over 50 percent in each Congress between 2013 and 2019.

-The story is similar in the House, which spent 18.6 percent of its time on debate after cresting 40 percent in the latter half of last decade.
+The story is similar in the House, which spent 18.6 percent of its time on debate after cresting at 40 percent in the latter half of the last decade.

 Another key and related point is the steady, long-standing decline of the committee process.
-Rather than working their way up through the process, bills are often assembled outside of that process and put straight on the floor for a vote.
+Rather than working their way up through the process, bills are often assembled outside that process and sent straight to the floor for a vote.
 Kane noted the sharp decline in committee hearings a few years back — from 252 Senate hearings in the 2005-06 Congress to just 69 a decade later.
 And that has continued, as political scientist Jonathan Lewallen has documented.

 3. The rise of alternative medicine on the right

-We’ve written for much of the year on Republicans’ stubborn coronavirus vaccine skepticism and opposition.
+We’ve written for much of the year about Republicans’ stubborn coronavirus vaccine skepticism and opposition.
 What has gotten less attention is how it’s emblematic of a larger shift in the party.

 Not only do most Republicans say the coronavirus vaccine should be optional, but their support for childhood vaccine mandates writ large has also fallen significantly — from two-thirds in 2015 to less than a majority now, according to one pollster.
-This comes as some GOP-controlled states have at least considered scaling back their approach to promoting and mandating other vaccines.
-It also comes as GOP leaders’ talking points on coronavirus vaccine mandates often do little to explain why those shouldn’t be mandated when other vaccines are.
+Some GOP-controlled states have at least considered scaling back their approach to promoting and mandating other vaccines.
+And GOP leaders’ talking points on coronavirus vaccine mandates often do little to explain why those should not be mandated when other vaccines are.

 Still other polling shows declining GOP faith not just in the likes of Anthony S. Fauci, but also in one’s own doctor.

 Many Republicans have latched on to alternative, supposed treatments for the coronavirus.
 While in 2020 that was unproven hydroxychloroquine, in 2021 it was unproven ivermectin.
-A poll last month showed 28 percent of Republicans believed the latter is a safe and effective treatment for covid-19, despite the absence of evidence for that claim.
-Many of these same Republicans doubt not just the safety but also the efficacy of the overwhelmingly proven coronavirus vaccines (which remain overwhelmingly proven even as they don’t prevent infections amid the rise of new variants).
+A poll last month showed that 28 percent of Republicans believe the latter is a safe and effective treatment for covid-19, despite the absence of evidence for that claim.
+Many of these same Republicans doubt not just the safety but also the efficacy of the coronavirus vaccines (which remain overwhelmingly proven to reduce hospitalizations and deaths even if they don’t always prevent infections amid the rise of new variants).

 All of this tracks with the GOP’s overall trajectory in the Trump era.
-While the party has long been skeptical of expertise on issues like climate change, Donald Trump embodied and furthered the quest to disrupt the system and shove aside supposedly political, biased experts.
+While the party has long been skeptical of expertise on issues such as climate change, Trump embodied and furthered the quest to disrupt the system and shove aside supposedly political, biased experts.

 “The radical left demands absolute conformity from every professor, researcher, reporter,” Trump said in a 2020 campaign speech.
 “Anyone who dissents from their orthodoxy must be punished, canceled or banished.”

-In a late 2020 piece for The Washington Post, James Madison University professor Alan Levinovitz linked the nascent GOP embrace of alternative medicine to the party’s embrace of Trump’s bogus stolen-election claims:
+In a late 2020 piece for The Post, James Madison University professor Alan Levinovitz linked the nascent GOP embrace of alternative medicine to the party’s embrace of Trump’s bogus stolen-election claims:

 With authorities discredited, Trump and the gurus encourage their followers to feel as if they have figured things out for themselves instead of submitting to the decrees of mainstream experts.
 This allows them to provide the same existential prescription: empowerment and freedom.
 Those who take mainstream medicine are “sheeple,” and so are those who believe in mainstream media.

 The practical implications of this are unlikely to have been fully realized, and they clearly aren’t limited to coronavirus vaccines.
-An interesting development to watch moving forward is how much the party embraces the likes of Mehmet Oz — TV’s “Dr. Oz” — who is now running for Senate in Pennsylvania and has promoted plenty of thinly researched medical treatments.
+An interesting development to watch moving forward is how much the party embraces the likes of Mehmet Oz — TV’s “Dr. Oz” — who is now running for U.S. Senate in Pennsylvania and has promoted plenty of thinly researched medical treatments.

 Regardless of his political future, the stereotype of alternative-medicine types being crunchy liberals from the West Coast — however warranted that was — has been flipped on its head.